angular/angular-cli/docs/DEVELOPER.md

 1. `schematics devkit:package PACKAGE_NAME`.
 This will update the `.monorepo` file, and create the base files for the new package (package.json, src/index, etc).
-1. `devkit-admin templates`.
+1. `pnpm admin templates`.
 This will update the README and all other template files that might have changed when adding a new package.

 For private packages, you will need to add a `"private": true` key to your package.json manually.